Emap.FM - Internet Radio for World Wide Ethno Music and Reports

-Naturally, it is to expect on the part of the organisers the excitement and the inner tension that what they have exhausted in way of time and energy should finally pay off.
-And the result of their endeavor and immense engagement is an uncomparable achievement, depicted in the compact programme, full of exciting but diverse events and happenings – as Mr. Friedl Preisl, the founder and head of the festival team, expressed at the Festival Press Conference.
+Naturally, it is to expect on the part of the organizers the excitement and the inner tension that what they have exhausted in way of time and energy should finally pay off.
+And the result of their dedication and immense commitment is an incomparable performance, presented in a compact program that is full of exciting but varied events and happenings, as Friedl Preisl, founder and leader of the festival team, said at the festival press conference.

 Friedl Preisl > Press Conference

 Friedl said that apart from music performances and concerts, the programme also includes Film brunches with film shows on Sundays at 1pm and later at 3.30pm Literature salons, where readings and music/text collages take place – hereto Friedl made mention of Otto Lechner together with a Swiss Artist, Anne Bennent.

 Friedl also spoke of the so-called “Quetschen- Freitags” – quetschen meaning squeeze in Austrian German – is foreseen for local accordion players.
 In AERA, the planned venue for this event, musicians and the public can gather there on the respective Fridays and take part in music making or simply participate in accordion sessions.

 Friedl also spoke of a new event added to this year’s festival for children, planned for the 18th and 19th of March.
 Its called “Abenteuernacht” (ie. Adventure night)